 Writing the Operating Agreement Yourself v.
 Hiring a Service

-You could draw up the operating agreement yourself or hire the services of a commercial agent.
+You could draw up the operating agreement yourself or hire the services of a professional.
 The decision on whether you should do it yourself depends on the complexity of the operations of your LLC and its management structure.

 Limits of Operating Agreement

-Obtaining an EIN
+Obtaining an EIN for your Connecticut LLC

-Tax Liability of your LLC
+Tax Liability for your Connecticut LLC

 Federal Tax Liability